Making a colourful pom pom wreath has been on my to do list for a number of years now – and I’m happy to share the how-to with you.

 glue gun and glue sticks

-ribbon to hang wreath
+ribbon to hang the wreath

-Pom pom making time.
+Pompom making time.
 I love the Clover pom pom maker!
 We have made our pom poms using a cardboard template and that works fine.
-But, the pom pom maker cut the time in half…seriously.
+But, the pom pom maker cut the time in half...seriously.

-Next wrap one side of the pom pom maker with the yarn.
-It took a couple of tries to get the density right – don’t be afraid to make a couple of text pom poms.
+Next, wrap one side of the pom pom maker with the yarn.
+It took a couple of tries to get the density right - don't be afraid to make a couple of text pom poms.
 The thickness of your yarn will impact how many times you can actually wrap around the maker.

 Wrap around both sides.
 Close the sides together.
 Snip along the seam.
-Use one of your strips of yarn to tie the pom pom – tie it tightly.
-Then pull the maker apart and ta-da – pom pom!
-Trim any long strings and keep ongoing.
+Use one of your strips of yarn to tie the pom pom - tie it tightly.
+Then pull the maker apart and ta-da - pom pom!
+Trim any long strings and keep them ongoing.

 You will need about 30 pom poms in each colour.
 I know that sounds like a lot.
 You’ll get into a rhythm and be done in no time…okay I worked on mine off and on over a couple of days.
 Maybe about 60 minutes total?

-Once you have all of your pom poms made, it’s time to have some fun.
-You can skip this step and go straight to gluing the wreath together, but I’m more of a planner.
+Once you have all of your pom poms made, it's time to have some fun.
+You can skip this step and go straight to glueing the wreath together, but I'm more of a planner.
 So, I used straight pins to pin all of the pom poms in place.
 This way I could step back and look at the colour and pattern.
-I could sure I didn’t have too many clumps of one colour.
+I was sure I didn't have too many clumps of one colour.
 Planning makes perfect.

 When the pinning is done, bust out the glue gun and stick the pom poms in place.
 Be generous with the glue.
 You want this wreath to last many seasons.
 You are going to use a lot of glue.